Static force potential of non-abelian gauge theory at a finite box in Coulomb gauge: Introduction

 The goal of this paper is rather modest: we will reexamine the force potential of the non-abelian gauge theory in the Coulomb gauge at a finite periodic as well as twisted box of size $L^3$ and determine its form both in the derivative expansion and in the short-distance expansion to one-loop order in old-fashioned perturbation theory.
 In the Coulomb gauge, the Hamiltonian acting on the reduced Hilbert space consists only of the physical degrees of freedom, all of the gauge degrees of freedom being eliminated.
 The momentum cutoff $\Lambda$ can be introduced consistently with Ward-Slavnov-Taylor identity \cite{2005AT,2006Niegawa} and this allows us to proceed to the straightforward short-distance expansion.

 In the next section, we give several preliminaries to the subsequent sections.
 In particular, we present position space expression of the Coulomb Green function (the inverse of the Laplacian) for the periodic sector and that for the twisted sectors.
 In section three, we consider the case of (periodic) QED for comparison with the pure non-abelian case and illustrate the derivative and the short-distance expansions.
 Section four contains main results of our paper.
 We deal with the non-abelian case to confirm the asymptotic freedom from the effective coupling constant and to obtain the Uehling potential (see, for example, \cite{1995PS}) at the derivative expansion to one-loop order.
 The one-loop part of the short-distance expansion begins with $\Lambda^2 /p^4$, which translates into $\Lambda^2 \int d^3z G(\bm{x}-\bm{z})G(\bm{z}-\bm{y})$ in position space, being non-singular at $\bm{x}=\bm{y}$.
 We determine the coefficient to one-loop order.
 The effect of the twist is seen through the phase factor of the Green function in the twisted sector by the Poisson resummation formula.
+In the final section, we briefly conclude our results in the bigger perspective.